 Copyright is about who owns the images and, in the UK, is covered by the Copyright, Designs & Patents Act 1988.
 Similar regulations apply in other countries, but my Terms & Conditions specify that UK Law shall apply in all circumstances.

-A licence can be designed to fit a client's needs.
-It will set out what type of uses in which the photographs can be used, under what circumstances, where in the world they can be used and the length of time this agreement between photographer and client lasts.
+A licence can be designed to fit your needs.
+It will set out what type of uses it is agreed the photographs can be used, under what circumstances, where in the world they can be used and the length of time this agreement between you and the photographer lasts.

-If the client finds they need to use the photographs in a way that is not covered by the licence or that they need to use them after the period of the licence has run out, all they need to do is contact the photographer to negotiate further use, which may be at an extra cost.
+If you find you need to use the photographs in a way that is not covered by the licence or that they need to use them after the period of the licence has run out, all you need to do is contact us to negotiate further use, which may be at an extra cost.

-If a client needs more than this we can quite easily negotiate where they feel they need extended use and how it will affect the final fee, or the client can go with the default licence - which will cover the uses they have initially specified, and which usually covers a 1 year usage - and negotiate any extensions they may need at a later date.
+If you need more than this we can quite easily negotiate the extended use and how it will affect the final fee, or you can go with the default licence - which will cover the uses you have initially specified, and which usually covers a 1 year usage - and negotiate any extensions they may need at a later date.

 For further information please check out these very good resources for more in depth explanations: